Conditions of Service

 Security deposits will be waived if any of the following conditions are met:

 In the case of a residential customer, if the customer has demonstrated a good payment history of 1 year, and in the case of a non-residential customer, if the customer has demonstrated a good payment history of 3 years; provided that the time period to demonstrate good payment history must be the most recent period of time and some of the time period must have occurred in the previous 24 months.
-A customer is deemed to have a good payment history unless, during the relevant time period: (i) the customer has received more than 1 disconnection notice from Enercare; (ii) more than 1 cheque or more than 1 pre-authorized payment provided to Enercare has been returned for insufficient funds; (iii) a disconnection or collection trip has occurred; or (iv) Enercare has applied a security deposit against an amount owing by the customer at the time and Enercare requested the customer to repay the amount of the security so applied.
-A customer is also deemed to have a good payment history if the customer provides a letter from a licensed electricity distributor or gas distributor in Canada confirming a good payment history with that distributor during the relevant time period;
+A customer is deemed to have a good payment history unless, during the relevant time period: (i) more than 1 cheque or more than 1 pre-authorized payment provided to Enercare has been returned for insufficient funds; (ii) a collection trip has occurred; or (iii) Enercare has applied a security deposit against an amount owing by the customer at the time and Enercare requested the customer to repay the amount of the security so applied.
+A customer is also deemed to have a good payment history if the customer provides a letter from a municipal authority or utility distribution company in Canada confirming a good payment history with that authority or distributor during the relevant time period;

-In the case of a residential customer, if the customer participates in and meets the requirements of Enercare’s pre-authorized payment plan provided that a deposit may otherwise be required by Enercare as permitted by section 4.1.3B of the Ontario Sub-Metering Code;
+In the case of a residential customer, if the customer participates in and meets the requirements of Enercare’s pre-authorized payment plan; or

 2.4 REFUND OR APPLICATION OF SECURITY DEPOSITS

-Security deposits shall not constitute payment of an outstanding account, in whole or in part, and shall only be applied to amounts owing on an Enercare account when the account is closed, before Enercare initiates any disconnections due to non-payment or otherwise in accordance with Applicable Laws.
+Security deposits shall not constitute payment of an outstanding account, in whole or in part, and shall only be applied to amounts owing on an Enercare account when the account is closed or otherwise in accordance with Applicable Laws.

 Security deposits will be refunded when the account is closed or when the customer has demonstrated a good payment history with Enercare for a minimum period of 1 year for residential customers or 3 years for non-residential customers.
 Upon a customer’s request and provided that such request is made no earlier than 12 months after the payment of a security deposit or after the previous similar request, Enercare will review the customer’s account to determine whether the security deposit will be refunded to the customer or adjusted to reflect the maximum amount of security deposit required by Enercare.